basho/rfc/support/upgrade_downgrade_review_proforma.md

 * AAE derived from the persisted data
 * **SOME** metadata written elsewhere, eg DDL beam files, etc, etc

-Metadata written to Riak Core **MUST** be immutable and not rewritten
+Metadata written to Riak Core **MUST** be immutable and not rewritten - if the application needs to transform and upgrade data in `riak_core` it MUST store that transformed data elsewhere - an example is upgrading a `#ddl_v1{}` record.
+If the transform is done *in place* is makes the job of downgrading more complex and sometimes impossible.

 **Note**: this should only be considered if Scenario 7 cannot be implemented